ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_model_evaluation.rst

    :align: center
    :width: 50%

-   Hisotgram of precipitation rates from ICON and ERA5 reanalysis 3-hourly data over the Tropics (30°S-30°N) for the years 1979-1980.
+   Hisotgram of precipitation rates from MPI-ESM1-2-HR and ERA5 reanalysis 3-hourly data over the Tropics (30°S-30°N) for the years 1979-1980.